Great Game: Treaty of Gandamak, 1879

-After the British Siege of Kabul, warfare was settled diplomatically by the Treaty of Gandamak of 1879, requiring that Amir Abdur Rahman Khan had to accept British control of Afghanistan's foreign policies while maintaining internal sovereignty, and to cede to the British a number of its southern frontier areas, including the districts of Pishin, Sibi, Harnai, and Thal Chotiali.
+After the British Siege of Kabul, warfare was settled diplomatically by the Treaty of Gandamak of 1879.
 The British sent an envoy and mission to Kabul, but on 3 September this mission was massacred and the conflict was reignited.
 The second phase ended in September 1880 when the British defeated Ayub Khan outside Kandahar.
-A new Emir selected by the British, ratified and confirmed the Gandamak treaty once more.
-When the British and Indian soldiers had withdrawn, the Afghans agreed to let the British attain all of their geopolitical objectives, as well as create a buffer between the British Raj and the Russian Empire.
+A new Emir, Abdul Rahman Khan who was known to be a Russian ally and an opponent of the British, ratified and confirmed the Gandamak treaty once more.
+When the British and Indian soldiers had withdrawn, the Afghans agreed to let the British attain most of their geopolitical objectives, as well as create a buffer between the British Raj and the Russian Empire.
+The British were aware that Amir Abdur Rahman Khan had the support of the Afghans to continue fighting and he did not allow a British resident to stay in Kabul which was a British objective that caused the start of the conflict.
+In return, he accepted British control of Afghanistan's foreign policies while maintaining internal sovereignty and to cede to the British a number of its southern frontier areas, including the districts of Pishin, Sibi, Harnai, and Thal Chotiali.

-The second campaign ended in September 1880 when the British decisively defeated Ayub Khan outside Kandahar.
-A new Amir – Abdur Rahman Khan selected by the British, ratified and confirmed the Gandamak treaty once more.

-In the following years, other tribal areas would be annexed by the British.

 In 1881, Russian forces however took Geok Tepe and in 1884 they occupied Merv.
 As the Russian forces were close to Herat, the British and Russian governments formed a joint Anglo-Russian diplomatic Afghan Boundary Commission in the same year to define the borders between the Russian Empire and northern Afghanistan.

 In 1885, a Russian force annexed the Panjdeh district north of Herat province and its fort in what has been called the Panjdeh incident.
 The Afghans claimed that the people of the district had always paid tribute to Afghanistan, and the Russians argued that this district was part of the Khanates of Khiva and Merv which they had annexed earlier.
 The Afghan Boundary Commission was supposed to have settled the dispute, however the battle occurred before its arrival.
 The Afghan force of 500 was overwhelmed by superior Russian numbers.
 Britain did not aid Afghanistan as was required by the Treaty of Gandamak, leading the Amir to conclude that he could not rely on the British in the face of Russian aggression.

 German Chancellor Otto von Bismarck saw how important the Great Game had become for Russia and Britain.
 Germany had no direct stakes, however its dominance of Europe was enhanced when Russian troops were based as far away from Germany as possible.
 Over two decades, 1871–1890, he maneuvered to help the British, hoping to force the Russians to commit more soldiers to Asia.
 However, Bismarck through the Three Emperors' League also aided Russia, by pressuring the Ottoman Empire to block the Bosporus from British naval access, compelling an Anglo-Russian negotiation regarding Afghanistan.